jooby-dev/jooby-docs/docs/analog/parameter-types.md

 |  1   | `byte` | [count_to_send](#count_to_send)         |

 #### **minutes** **hour**
-start time from to send reporting data
+start time from sending reporting data

 #### **count_to_send**
-how many data to send
+how many data samples to send

 ### Examples

-#### set hour data recieve config to start send data from 03:00 with 4 records
+#### set hour data receive config to start sending data from 03:00 with 4 records

 | Field          | Value    | Hex    |
 | -------------- | -------- | ------ |